Abhishek9589/OnlySeries/README.md

 ## Features
 - Bookmarks: Add movies/TV from TMDB search; deduped; persisted to localStorage
-- Manual franchises: Multi-select movies, name/create or add to existing franchise; grouped cards with hover actions
+- Manual franchises: Multi-select movies, name/create or add to existing franchise; grouped cards with hover actions; unified franchise toggle (card and dialog) updates all movies at once
 - Pagination: 36 cards per page, page input, Previous/Next, controls shown above and below grid
 - Sorting: A → Z, Z → A, Time added (First → Last / Last → First); applies to franchises and individual items
 - Watch status: Toggle Watched / Will Watch; filter by all/watched/unwatched
-- Search: Up to 10 instant recommendations (limits expensive calls for speed); offline-aware UX
+- Search (catalog): Up to 10 instant recommendations (limits expensive calls for speed); offline-aware UX
+- Search (in-library): Compact icon near pagination that expands to a search bar; live dropdown results that respect the current watch filter; doesn’t collapse or alter the main grid
 - Timer: Aggregated watch time (Year:Day:Hr:Min) with counts of movies and series
 - Import/Export: Download current library to JSON (includes franchise, watchStatus, addedAt, etc).
 Upload restores these
-- Responsive UI: Desktop, tablet, mobile; sticky scroll-to-top button
+- Responsive UI: Desktop, tablet, mobile; top actions keep a single row on mobile; compact no-scroll detail dialogs for movie on mobile/desktop; sticky scroll-to-top button
+- Series matrix: Stable grid with x-axis scroll for episodes and y-axis scroll for seasons; scrollbars appear only when overflow

 ## Tech Stack
 - React 18 + Vite (dev/build)
 - Tailwind CSS + Radix primitives + lucide-react icons
 - Express API (server) with TMDB + OMDb proxy and key rotation
 - GSAP for small entrance animations

+## Usage
+- Add items: Use the main search at the top to add movies/series.
+Click a suggestion to add.
+- In-library search: On the pagination bar, click the search icon to expand a compact search.
+Typing shows live results below the input without changing the grid; results respect the current All/Watched/Will Watch filter.
+Click again (or Esc) to collapse.
+- Franchise toggle: On a franchise card (hover) and in the franchise dialog, the watch toggle applies to all movies in that franchise at once and updates immediately.
+- Detail dialogs: Movie dialogs are compact and avoid scrolling on mobile/desktop while still showing title, year, type, IMDb rating, toggle, runtime, delete, and poster.
+- Series matrix: Scroll horizontally to see more episodes and vertically to see more seasons; scrollbars appear only when there’s overflow.
+- Top actions: On mobile, top-right actions/icons stay on a single row.

 ## Scripts
 - dev: vite (client dev server)